 - Exercise regularly, especially outdoors and ideally out in nature.

-- Get ample and consistent sleep.
-(If you feel sleepy during the day, you’re probably not getting enough sleep.)
-Ideally, you most often go to bed and rise around the same time every day to set your body on a rhythm.
+- Get adequate sleep.
+If you feel sleepy during the day, you’re probably not getting enough or consistent sleep.
+Ideally, go to bed and rise around the same time every day to set your body on a rhythm.

-- Read Stoic and Buddhist philosophy (even current popularizations of them).
+- Improve your habits of thought, not just action.
+Read Stoic and Buddhist philosophy (even current popularizations of them).
 And study modern practices inspired by their time-honored wisdom, such as meditation and cognitive behavioral therapy (which you can learn without a therapist).

 Why Be a Philosophy Major?